BigValen/docker-minecraft-server/README.md

 [![Discord](https://img.shields.io/discord/660567679458869252)](https://discord.gg/DXfKpjB)
 [![](https://img.shields.io/badge/Donate-Buy%20me%20a%20coffee-orange.svg)](https://www.buymeacoffee.com/itzg)

+This docker image includes DragonProxy and will have loads of cool mods.

 This docker image provides a Minecraft Server that will automatically download the latest stable version at startup.
 You can also run/upgrade to any specific version or the latest snapshot.
 See the _Versions_ section below for more information.